martanunez/LA_flattening/README.md

     - [VMTK](http://www.vmtk.org/) 1.4
     - [VTK](https://vtk.org/) 8.1.0

-Other required packages are: NumPy, SciPy, Matplotlib, joblib, and python-tk.
+Other required packages are: NumPy, SciPy, xlsxwriter, Matplotlib, joblib, and python-tk.

 ### Python packages installation
 To install VMTK follow the instructions [here](http://www.vmtk.org/download/).
 The easiest way is installing the VMTK [conda](https://docs.conda.io/en/latest/) package (it additionally includes VTK, NumPy, etc.).
 It is recommended to create an environment where VMTK is going to be installed and activate it: